andrewabest/AWS-Workshop/Exercise3.md

 4. Open .\Exercise3\PowerShellModules, and copy all of the folders therein over to

 	> C:\Program Files\WindowsPowerShell\Modules

+	> NOTE: since Powershell 5, we can install these modules like so:
+	> install-module xdscdiagnostics -Repository 'PSGallery'

 5. Open .\Exercise3\DSC_Diagnostics.md and read it.
 Enable low level logging on your instance, and have a play with the Get and Trace cmdlets mentioned
 6. Open .\Exercise3\ConfigureWebserver.ps1 - this is our DSC configuration.
 Take a look at its structure.
 Look at what it is already doing
 7. Complete the [File](https://msdn.microsoft.com/en-us/PowerShell/DSC/fileResource) resource TODO